json-schema-org/json-schema-spec/specs/jsonschema-core.md

 ## [Appendix] Change Log[^19]

-[^19]: This section to be removed before leaving Internet-Draft status.

 ### draft-bhutton-json-schema-next
 - Use IRIs instead of URIs, including allowing unicode in plain-name fragments
 - Clarify that detecting duplicate IRIs for different schemas SHOULD raise an